 Now, what about those trips you’re about to take when you see the forecast and it’s seven days of gloom and rain?
 I found a shoe that fixes the dread surrounding that type of travel concern.

 This year I learned about Vessi: the cool shoes that are waterproof and come in a variety of different styles.
-I chose to try out the Chelsea, a sneaker-meets-rain boot remix, to replace my Hunter rain boots I’ve had since 2014 (yikes).
+I chose to try out the Weekend Chelsea, a sneaker-meets-rain boot remix, to replace my Hunter rain boots I’ve had since 2014 (yikes).

 I write a Vessi shoe review if you want to check that out and learn more!